Skip to main content

 3. Difference between jockey and main fire pump?

 The main pump provides flow and pressure for fire-fighting (hundreds of m³/h).
-The jockey is much smaller (1% of main flow) and maintains static pressure when there is no fire.
+The jockey is much smaller (typically ~1% of main flow) and maintains static pressure when there is no fire.
 The jockey operates frequently in short cycles of a few minutes.
 The main pump only operates in real emergencies, when there is significant water demand.

 4. Why can't the jockey pump be eliminated?